JahanA23/JahanA23.github.io/README.md

 # Technican / IT support ( releveant Customer Service experience) - Comptia A+ core 1 passed (Certification in progress)

+## About me

+I am passionate about Information technology, with a four-year practical IT academic background.
+I have practical experience in troubleshooting technical user issues software and hardware.
+Interested in continuous learning, so doing certifications like CompTIA A+ makes me more knowledgeable.
+I bring strong communication and customer service skills, with a few years of service industry experience at @JPL partners, @Primark, and @Dominoi's Pizza.
+Volunteering experience @Barnrado's charity.

 #### Technical Skills: Active Directory, Ticketing system Python, OOP bascis, SQL, AWS, Customer Service

 ## Projects